 It's that time again: the end of another fiscal year.
 Time to assess this year's successes and start planning for next year.
 What does that mean?
 It means it's time to write your business plan.
 A business plan can be hundreds of pages or just a few.
 Whatever the volume, however, it needs to contain at least the following five elements.

-A company can successfully build its brand name in many ways, but perhaps the factor most important for its continued success is its relationships with clients.
-Learn to keep the magic alive—and get results.
+A company can successfully build its brand name in many ways, but perhaps the factor most important for its continued success is its relationships with customers.
+Learn how to keep the magic alive and how to get results.